ropensci/plater/inst/doc/plateR-basics.md

 # get the file path to the folder
 library(plateR)
 system.file("extdata", package = "plateR")
-#> [1] "/home/sean/R/x86_64-pc-linux-gnu-library/3.2/plateR/extdata"
+#> [1] "C:/Users/smhughes/Documents/R/win-library/3.2/plateR/extdata"
 ```

 Now, open up the appropriate folder on your computer.
-You will see five files:
+You will see six files:

 -   bacterial-killing.csv
 -   bacterial-killing-one-well-per-row.csv